sharajk/computational-framing/README.md

 1.  formatting.qmd: code to format and collate all the annotations.
 2.  relevance_all.csv: file containing relevance labels for all the pre-processed articles annotated by BERT
 3. Relevance_test.RData: file containing relevance labels for the test set of 500 articles.
-4. Framing_test.RData: file containing labels for frame detection labels for the test set of 100 articles.
+4. Framing_test.RData: file containing labels for frame detection for the test set of 100 articles.
+5. Framing_all.RData: file containing labels for frame detection for the entire dataset of 2224 relevant articles.

 ## Notebooks